astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Gets or sets a value indicating whether the container enables the user to scroll to any controls placed outside of its visible boundaries.
+Gets or sets a value indicating whether the container enables the user to scroll to any controls placed outside its visible boundaries.

 ##### Returns